Skip advert

 Advertisement - Article continues below

 N Line and N Line S models introduce a few sporty touches to the fourth-generation Tucson, both inside and out.
-The standard N Line variant adds 19-inch alloy wheels, a reprofiled front bumper with larger intakes and a more aggressive rear diffuser with twin-exit exhausts.
-Buyers also get a new tailgate spoiler and a fresh radiator grille, plus an N-branded steering wheel, black headlining, aluminium pedals and a pair of sports seats trimmed in black suede and leather for the cabin.
+The standard N Line mirrors much of what you get with Advance, but adds 19-inch alloy wheels, a reprofiled front bumper with larger intakes and a more aggressive rear diffuser with twin-exit exhausts.
+Buyers also get a tailgate spoiler and a fresh radiator grille, plus an N-branded steering wheel, black headlining, aluminium pedals and a pair of sports seats trimmed in black suede and leather for the cabin.

-N Line S trim gets the same styling tweaks, but extends the kit list to include three-zone climate control, a heated steering wheel, the eight-speaker Krell sound system and an electric panoramic sunroof.
+N Line S trim gets the same styling tweaks, but extends the kit list to include three-zone climate control, a heated steering wheel, ventilated front seats, an electric panoramic sunroof, a 360-degree camera system, LED matrix head lights, as well as a Blind Spot Collision Warning system.

 Sat-nav, stereo and infotainment